jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 See "practicing scales" in {% include chapter-link.html slug="scale-intro" anchor="practicing-scales" %} for details.

-## E form

-Here is the major scale assembled in CAGED E form.

-The E form expands below the 1st-string root treble triad.

-{% include figure.html
-    caption="Major scale in E CAGED form."
-    url="/assets/figures/major-scale/major-E.svg"
-    class="chord"
-%}

-Fingering is straightforward in this form.
-Start with the second finger on the sixth string tonic.

-Stay on the E form and learn as much as possible before moving on to another form.
-Move on when it becomes boring, but not before.

-## D form

-The D form expands above the 2nd-string root treble triad.

-{% include figure.html
-    caption="Major scale in D CAGED form."
-    url="/assets/figures/major-scale/major-D.svg"
-    class="chord"
-%}

-Fingerings for the D form involve some shifting around.

-One approach is to use the first finger for the lower 7 and 3 as well as the 1 and 4, with a lot of slides.
-This is a fast and fluid way to do it, when a legato sound is acceptable.

-Another approach is to shift the whole hand back, playing the lower 7 and 3 with the first finger, the 1 and 4 with second finger, and bringing the fourth finger into play as needed to enable the shift.
-It's a bit awkward at first but it feels more natural after awhile.

 ## C form

 The C form expands below the 2nd-string root treble triad.